chiarabuono/Assignment1_Cogar/docs/source/component_diagram.rst

 Component diagram
 ===================

-..
-The architecture component diagram with accurate description detailing where different design patters could play a role in the final architecture implementation.
- #TODO in each file, not here
+.. #TODO in each file, not here
  For each component list:
  -  their interfaces
  -  describe them according to the component-based  software architecture paradigm (i.e., stateless/statefull, data/service, strongly-typed/loosely-typed, etc).